-Rob and Laura also had the separate beds similar to the I Love Lucy example.
+Rob and Laura also have separate beds similar to the I Love Lucy example.

 Doctor: This place is a madhouse, it's all full of Arabs!
 Come on, let's go.

 You'll notice that the revival series of Doctor Who is much Hotter and Sexier, yet also a great deal less violent.
-This is partially due to how frequently the old series was criticised for Family-Unfriendly Violence (it was rarely gratuitous but was by a long way the most violent show on the BBC at the time), and partially down to the increased budget (People in Rubber Suits are expensive, and a bucket of chicken organs from the local butcher's is not), but mostly due to British culture moving over the course of the 90s to consider funny or cuddly sexual content more child-suitable than violent content.
+This is partially due to how frequently the old series was criticised for Family-Unfriendly Violence (it's rarely gratuitous but is by a long way the most violent show the BBC had at time), and partially down to the increased budget (People in Rubber Suits are expensive, and fake blood and slime is not), but mostly due to British culture moving over the course of the '90s to consider funny or cuddly sexual content more child-suitable than violent content.

 The revived series makes a point to be more racially diverse and culturally open than the original.
-Rose (a white woman), is originally dating Mickey (a black man).
+Rose (a white woman), is originally dating Mickey (a black man), and both of Donna's fiances are black men also.
 Martha is a black med student.
 Jack is, well, Jack.
-This is lampshaded in the episode "The Sound of Drums", where the Master (currently Prime Minister of the U.K.) remarks that the Doctor's companions (Martha and Jack) "Tick all the demographic boxes."
+This is lampshaded in the episode "The Sound of Drums", where the Master (currently Prime Minister of the U.K.) remarks that the Doctor's companions (Martha and Jack) "tick all the demographic boxes."

 Emergency!'s main character John Gage is of Native American descent.
 In an episode called "Peace Pipe," one of the other main characters begins relentlessly mocking him because of this.
 Gage is clearly upset, but the entire thing is played for laughs rather than recognized as, at best, arrogant insensitivity, and at worst, blatant racism.

-Everyone in-universe is aghast at the idea of a 40-year-old man living with his parents, and act as if it's the most embarrassing and pathetic thing a man could do... except that in many cultures, it's considered perfectly normal (and often fully expected) for the eldest child to do this.
+Everyone in-universe is aghast at the idea of a 40-year-old man living with his parents, and act as if it's the most embarrassing and pathetic thing a man could do... except that in many cultures (including some minority communities in the U.S.), it's considered perfectly normal (and often fully expected) for the eldest child to do this.

-The show, like many Baby Boomer shows, mocks the idea of an adult male enjoying comic books and sci-fi.
-Peter's being a comic book fan (essentially, his being One of Us) is treated as if it's some sort of horrible deformity or character flaw, and the in-universe characters and the presumably Boomer-aged studio audience members treat Peter's comic book fandom with derision.
+The show, like many shows of the '80s and '90s, mocks the idea of an adult male enjoying comic books and sci-fi.
+Peter being a comic book fan (essentially, his being One of Us) is treated as if it's some sort of horrible deformity or character flaw, and the in-universe characters and the presumably baby boomer-aged studio audience members treat Peter's comic book fandom with derision.
 Younger generations don't place the same stigma against comics as the show apparently does.

-And that's not even getting into the show's use of Abuse Is Okay When It's Female on Male; Debra's treatment of Ray (often involving things like GroinAttacks, Ray being tossed against bookshelves, and tons of condescending verbal abuse) are treated is being A-Okay and lovably wacky, while if Ray ever complains in the slightest about Debra, then he is treated as being "obviously wrong" in-universe, while Debra is portrayed as being some sort of martyr.
+And that's not even getting into the show's use of Double Standard: Abuse, Female on Male; Debra's treatment of Ray (often involving things like GroinAttacks, Ray being tossed against bookshelves, and tons of condescending verbal abuse) is treated as being A-Okay and lovably wacky, while if Ray ever complains in the slightest about Debra, then he is treated as being "obviously wrong" in-universe, while Debra is portrayed as being some sort of martyr.

-As it was one of the first mainstream depictions of a Jewish family from a Jewish perspective, The Goldbergs (the 1920's-1950's series, not the current one) likely had quite a few even for its contemporary audience.
-Fleeing the Nazis is a perfectly normal explanation for why a distant cousin is Irish and doesn't elicit any reaction, while a woman finding out that neither the male nor female potential name for her grandkid is going to be after either of her late parents or her late in-laws is treated as if her kid had dismembered her dog right in front of her (the plot was resolved when her son-in-law explained that they had just chosen Americanized translations of the names).
-Another plot that had a similar level of anguish was when Sammy discovered that his new girlfriend had escaped from an asylum and that he would have to mislead her into returning for her own good (the episode ends with him getting off with her early to presumably live on the run, but the next episode is no longer extant).
+The Goldbergs (the 1920's-1950's series), as one of the first mainstream depictions of a Jewish family from a Jewish perspective, likely has quite a few even for its contemporary audience.
+Fleeing the Nazis is a perfectly normal explanation for why a distant cousin is Irish and doesn't elicit any reaction, while a woman finding out that neither the male nor female potential name for her grandkid is going to be after either of her late parents or her late in-laws is treated as if her kid had dismembered her dog right in front of her (the plot is resolved when her son-in-law explains that they had just chosen Americanized translations of the names).
+Another plot that has a similar level of anguish is when Sammy discovers that his new girlfriend has escaped from an asylum and that he'll have to trick her into returning for her own good (the episode ends with him getting off with her early to presumably live on the run, but the next episode is lost).

-Another episode had Rose practicing abstinence due to a tradition/superstition in her hometown; Miles, her long-term boyfriend, uses a variety of "blue-balls" style excuses and harassment to cajole her into it.
-When it doesn't work, he throws a temper tantrum and dumps her, and in the end, Rose is the one to apologize.
-For all the progressive attitudes this show had in its day, its ideas about rape and sexual pressure were some of the only areas where the characters' ages seemed to inform their values.
+Another episode has Rose practicing abstinence due to a tradition/superstition in her hometown; Miles, her long-term boyfriend, uses a variety of "blue-balls" style excuses and harassment to cajole her into it.
+When it doesn't work, he throws a temper tantrum and dumps her because he assumes that since she won't have sex with him, she must be cheating.
+In the end, Rose is the one who has to apologize, and although it's implied that she could have told him the truth and he would have understood, that still conflicts with the modern idea that "No." is a complete sentence and one doesn't owe consent to someone just because they're in a relationship or have had sex in the past.
+For all the progressive attitudes this show had in its day, its ideas about rape and sexual pressure are some of the only areas where the characters' ages seemed to inform their values.

 Great Teacher Onizuka features a scene where Onizuka, in classic episode-climax speech style, tells his coworker Fuyutsuki essentially that it's her fault that another coworker drugged her and tried to rape her because she was leading him on.
 Fuyutsuki comes to school the next day in slacks instead of her usual business skirt.
-The Unfortunate Implications are toned down a bit by Onizuka telling her she looked cuter in a skirt, but still....
+The Unfortunate Implications are toned down a bitnote Or maybe made worse by Onizuka telling her she looked cuter in a skirt, but still...

-Hey Hey, It's Saturday: The latest Values Dissonance scandal regarding Australia has been due to this one sketch of the Australian Expy of The Gong Show, where a group of performers did a blackface Jackson Five routine called the Jackson Jive.
+Hey Hey, It's Saturday, an Australian expy of The Gong Show, had a scandal revolving around a sketch where a group of performers do a blackface Jackson Five routine called the Jackson Jive.
 Two of the judges were Australian, and were longtime members of the judge panel.
 The third judge was Harry Connick Jr. While the two Australian judges had no problems with the skit (blackface has little stigma in Australia compared to America due to a lack of history surrounding the performance), Connick was not so happy with the act, to the point where if he knew that act was going to be on, he never would've been on the show in the first place.